Training-Free Layout Control with Cross-Attention Guidance: Method

 \paragraph{Forward \textit{vs.}~Backward.}

-Forward and backward guidance use different mechanisms to affect the pattern of attention activations.
-Forward guidance modifies the activations directly to conform to the prescribed pattern, which is ``forced'' repeatedly for a number of denoising iterations at the beginning of the inference process.
-As the model starts generating the correct output in the correct image region, the attention will naturally match the prescribed layout.
-Forward guidance does not incur any extra computational cost during the image generation process.

-In contrast, backward guidance uses a loss function to evaluate whether the attention maps follow the desired pattern and modifies the latent to guide the attention to focus on a particular region.
-While slower than forward guidance, backward guidance is more nuanced, as it softly encourages rather than forces a particular pattern for the attention map.
+In summary, forward and backward guidance use different mechanisms to manipulate cross-attention.
+Forward guidance \textit{directly} modifies cross-attention to conform to the prescribed pattern, which is ``forced'' repeatedly for a number of denoising iterations.
+While it does not incur any extra computational cost, it struggles to provide robust control over the layout, as non-guided tokens may cause the generation to deviate from the desired pattern.
+In contrast, backward guidance uses a loss function to evaluate whether the attention follows the desired pattern.
+While slower than forward guidance, backward guidance is more refined, as it indirectly encourages all tokens (guided and non-guided ones) to adhere to the layout through latent updates.